-A motion event will occur when the software detects movement in the video.
+A motion event will occur when the system detects movement in the video (using either camera-based motion detection or server-based motion detection).
 When this happens, the software marks the event on the Timeline Bar with a red bar.
 This bar will remain on the Timeline Bar as long as the motion continues.